 A growing phenomenon across the world, video games have become a staple of modern life for many.
 The $120bn industry has been evolving from strength to strength, with COVID-19 further impacting this.
 Verizon recently reporting that video game playing hours up 75% since the pandemic first began.
 With video games taking a position of wider appeal among the world, Luxury brands (notably luxury fashion brands) are increasingly capitalising on the opportunity, with notable collaborations like Louis Vuitton’s bespoke outfit for Qiyana from League of Legends (branded the 3rd largest ‘sport’ in China), Burberry’s own developed game B Bounce or even Gucci’s limited edition watches in collaboration with eSports behemoth Fnatic.

 We live in an ‘attention economy’.
 With the measurement tools now available, brands aren’t just competing for how many people see their ad, but how deep the engagement of that view really is.
 PR (digital or otherwise) is no longer just eyeballs; its connection.
-At VERB, we often talk about the importance of the ‘holy trinity’ of advertising; combining a quality audience (who will see it), with engaging messaging (how you say something) in the right context (where/when the message is said) in achieving the best from your marketing efforts.
+As a digital agency for luxury brands we often talk about the importance of the ‘holy trinity’ of advertising; combining a quality audience (who will see it), with engaging messaging (how you say something) in the right context (where/when the message is said) in achieving the best from your marketing efforts.

 If used correctly, gaming can offer all of these in abundance – offering luxury brands an exciting new space to work in.